Pushing-Induced Arrest Across Lattices and Dimensions

 Following these definitions, the constants in Eq. (\ref{eq: snowplow prediction}) are given by $\space \gamma=\alpha-\beta$ and $C=f \frac{A}{B}$, where $f$ is a factor relating to occupied nodes in $\mathcal{A}$ and unoccupied nodes in $\mathcal{P}$ at the end of the walk (see appendix \ref{appendix: snowplow 2D}).

-\textit{The ``snowplow effect"---}To elucidate the physical mechanism behind the emergent confinement in the $2D$ Square lattice, picture plowing snow when clearing your yard.
+\textit{The ``snowplow effect"---}To elucidate the physical mechanism behind the emergent confinement in the 2D Square lattice, picture plowing snow when clearing your yard.
 As the snow is pushed aside, it accumulates at the perimeter of the cleared area.
 Since the cleared area grows faster than its perimeter, the displaced snow will pile up at the rims.
 Ultimately, the periphery becomes filled with heavy snow piles that are difficult to move.
 The \textit{Sokoban} walk displays a similar behavior, which we henceforth refer to as the ``snowplow effect".
 As the tracer ventures around, it clears obstacles from visited nodes.
 These obstacles do not vanish, but are rather pushed together into the perimeter of the walk.
 For the \textit{Sokoban} walk, $\gamma$ was found to be positive \cite{Lauber2023}, indicating that the area grows faster than the perimeter.
 Therefore pushed obstacles inevitably form an impassable, double-layered, wall which confines the walk.

-On the $2D$ Square lattice Eq. (\ref{eq: snowplow prediction}), which was formulated based on the ``snowplow effect", successfully predicts the empirical $\mathrm{MSD}_\infty$ \cite{Lauber2023}.
+On the 2D Square lattice Eq. (\ref{eq: snowplow prediction}), which was formulated based on the ``snowplow effect", successfully predicts the empirical $\mathrm{MSD}_\infty$ \cite{Lauber2023}.
 However, it is unclear whether this is true for other lattices.
-In fact, little is known about the \textit{Sokoban} random walk outside the $2D$ Square lattice.
+In fact, little is known about the \textit{Sokoban} random walk outside the 2D Square lattice.
 Does it always confine itself?
 And, if so, is the ``snowplow effect" the mechanism behind confinement?
 We now address these questions by studying the \textit{Sokoban} on the Triangular and Hexagonal (honeycomb) lattices \cite{stauffer2018introduction}, testing the predictions of Eq. (\ref{eq: snowplow prediction}).
+Throughout this work, we omit high obstacle densities, and instead focus on densities where the tracer is able to explore far beyond its immediate surroundings before confinement occurs, i.e., $\sqrt{\mathrm{MSD}_\infty}\gg1$, allowing us to probe emergent large-scale phenomena rather than trivial local exploration.